angelcervant1/rb5-flight-summer-dev_ws/README.md

 # ROS Packages for Operating the Qualcomm RB5 Drone

 # This project was worked in a collaboration with the university of ottawa
-## Is This Repository Right for You?

-Developed a comprehensive ROS-based workspace tailored for the Qualcomm RB5 drone platform, focusing on visual servoing and autonomous navigation.
+I directed the development a comprehensive ROS-based workspace tailored for the Qualcomm RB5 drone platform, focusing on visual servoing and autonomous navigation.
 This project encompasses four key ROS packages:

 ## Overview